ealva-com/ealvalog/README.md

   4. Java Android app with android logging only: ealvalog-android, ealvalog-java, ealvalog-core, and ealvalog
   5. App requiring java.util.logging (JUL) functionality: ealvalog-jdk and #3 or #4
   6. App requiring JUL and android logging: ealvalog-jdk-android and #5
+  7. App requiring Log4j2 functionality: ealvalog-log4j, alvalog-core, and ealvalog
-  7. Extending/customizing java logging: ealvalog-java, ealvalog-core, and ealvalog
+  8. Extending/customizing java logging: ealvalog-java, ealvalog-core, and ealvalog
-  8. Implementing a facade over another logging framework: ealvalog-core and ealvalog.
-See ealvalog-jdk as an example.
+  9. Implementing a facade over another logging framework: ealvalog-core and ealvalog.
+See ealvalog-log4j as an example.

   See the sample apps for use and required libs (build.gradle)